 Pipeliner Target is one of its most important features.
 Always visible to the right of the main Pipeline View, the Target dynamically updates to reflect the results being aimed for by each individual or team.
 Target helps keep goals front-of-mind for any salesperson.
 It is always a motivation to make that quota! ⤵

-INFO: Before continue, it will be helpful to read this article.
+INFO: Before you continue, it will be helpful to read this article.

 In the Opportunity menu select the "Pipeline View" ⤵